suguman/suguman.github.io/_pages/about.md

 ## note for GaTech students interested in research

-I work with students only after they demonstrate strong performance in one of my courses.
-Register for CS 8803 LCS (Logic in Computer Science, [Syllabus](/assets/pdf/CS8803_Syllabus.pdf))) in Fall 2026 if you are interested in working with me.
+I work with students after they demonstrate strong performance in one of my courses.
+If you are interested in working with me, please register for CS 8803 LCS (Logic in Computer Science, [Syllabus](/assets/pdf/CS8803_Syllabus.pdf)) in Fall 2026.

 <!--## current activities